 This may seem obvious, but even the obvious things need reminding at times.

-When you overeat you are greatly over-taxing the digestive tract by forcing too much food at once, causing clogged channels, indigestion and toxic build up.
-Due to the lack of enzymes available and excessive acids being released, overeating can lead to gas formation, bloating, acid reflux and general colic and discomfort.
-When done on a consistent basis, the stomach lining will begin to stretch out leading to the need of more food each meal to feel that feeling of satisfaction.
-This in turn continues the overeating cycle causing weight gain and a slow, sluggish digestive fire.
+When you overeat you are greatly over-taxing the digestive tract by forcing too much food at once, causing clogged channels, indigestion, and toxic buildup.
+Due to the lack of enzymes available and excessive acids being released, overeating can lead to gas, bloating, acid reflux, and general colic and discomfort.
+When done on a consistent basis, the stomach lining will begin to stretch out leading to the need for more food to feel that feeling of satisfaction.
+This in turn continues the overeating cycle, causing weight gain and a slow, sluggish digestive fire (Agni).

-Yoga and Ayurveda agrees that you should fill 1/3 of the belly with food, 1/3 with liquid and leave the remaining 1/3 available to allow movement in the digestive process.
-This in turn will keep your digestive fire strong and robust and leave you feeling energized after meals.
+When eating, make sure to leave at least 1/3 of your stomach empty to allow movement for the digestive process.
+This in turn will keep your digestive fire strong and robust and leave you feeling energized, rather than sleepy, after meals.

-One of the greatest contributors to a low digestive fire, accumulated toxins and numerous diseases is the consistent habit of improper food combinations.
+One of the greatest contributors to poor digestion, accumulated toxins, and numerous diseases is the consistent habit of improper food combinations.
 Each type of food group has its own specific enzymes needed to break down that particular food, as well as a specific time frame that will be needed to complete its digestion.
-When you begin the mixing of food that possess different time and enzyme needs, confusion manifests leading to undigested food, toxic build-up and fermentation in the gut.
+When you begin the mixing of food that possesses different time and enzyme needs, confusion arises leading to undigested food, gas, bloating, fermentation, sluggish metabolism, and toxicity.

 And for those that want a little extra credit. . .